 A neuropsychological evaluation is an individualized examination by a neuropsychologist that helps answer specific questions about brain functioning.
 Common reasons for a neuropsychological evaluation may include, among others:

 - To find possible problems with your brain functioning

 - To determine how well your brain is functioning compared to others your same age and educational level

 - To define your brain-related strengths and weaknesses

-A neuropsychological evaluation typically involves assessment (testing) with a group of standardized tests that are sensitive to the effects of brain dysfunction.
-Unlike CT or MRI scans which show abnormalities in the structure of the brain, or EEG, which shows electrical abnormalities in the brain, neuropsychological assessment is used to show the ways in which a person can or cannot perform certain functions or tasks that are dependent upon brain activity.
+A neuropsychological evaluation typically involves assessment (testing) with a group of standardized tests sensitive to the effects of brain dysfunction.
+Unlike CT or MRI scans, which show abnormalities in the brain structure, or EEG, which shows electrical abnormalities in the brain, neuropsychological assessment is used to show how a person can or cannot perform certain functions or tasks dependent upon brain activity.

-Assessment of academic skill development and emotional functioning, while not exclusive to neuropsychological evaluation, is typically performed, as well.
-The perspective of the neuropsychologist is frequently requested to understand subtle brain-related factors involved in memory problems, academic failure or impaired emotional functioning, even when no biological causes are suspected.
+Assessment of academic skill development and emotional functioning, while not exclusive to neuropsychological evaluation, is typically performed.
+The neuropsychologist's perspective is frequently requested to understand subtle brain-related factors involved in memory problems, academic failure or impaired emotional functioning, even when no biological causes are suspected.
 However, the specific areas assessed depend upon the referral questions presented.
 This type of examination can shed light on the nature of difficulty a person is experiencing and strategies for compensating for neuropsychological problems.

 The core testing will be performed by the neuropsychologist (Dr. Begali).
 Occasionally, select tests may be administered by a trained staff member.
 The neuropsychologist or a staff member will also spend some time talking with you about your medical, personal, and school history.
 An interview with the individual and/or family members is typically included.
 Most of the tests will involve questions and answers, paper and pencil, special materials, and sometimes a computer.